🔥 The State of Cross-Channel Marketing in 2025: 800+ B2C marketers reveal what’s working and what’s not!

 Gmail domain reputation reflects how Gmail “sees” you.
 This, in turn, is decided based on the emails coming from your domain and how customers react to them over time.

 This data comes directly from Gmail.
-This means:
+It means:

 1. It’s accurate for Gmail customers.